Project 3: The Hang - Attaching to a Running Process

 Component Responsibility Key Decisions

-LLDB attach Pause and inspect Use PID attach for precision
+LLDB attach Pause and inspect Attach by PID

 5. Implementation Guide